flowx-ai/docs-flowx/versioned_docs/version-3.2.0/platform-deep-dive/core-components/core-extensions/generic-parameters.md

 ```

-"filePath": This is a key in the object which holds the value ${uploadedDocument.filePath}.
-The syntax ${...} suggests that it's a variable placeholder that will be replaced with the actual value at runtime.
+"filePath": This is a key in the object which holds the value `${uploadedDocument.filePath}`.
+The syntax `${...}` suggests that it's a variable placeholder that will be replaced with the actual value at runtime.

 After configuring all the nodes and parameters, run the process: